stepanovr/linuxreg2/README.md

 # linuxreg2
 Next generation of the linuxreg.
 Allows direct memory/device registers access from the userspace.

-The application supports 32 bit systems only.
-Extention to 64 bit is pending.
+The application supports 32 bit and 64 bit architectures.
+Select appropriate directory in the target subdirectory.

 Warning!
 Reading of some registers may crash you system.
 Writing to some registers of some deviced i.e. PMIC may damage your hardware.